-FloodSax® is a self-absorbing, eco friendly and reusable alternative sandbag.
+FloodSax® is a self-absorbing, eco friendly and space-saving alternative sandbag.
 Designed to help protect your property against water damage.
 When the water comes into contact with the bag it changes from being as light as a pillowcase (200g/7oz) to as heavy and secure as a sandbag (20kg/44lbs) within minutes

 These portable expanding sandless bags can be used in an emergency or to construct a permanent flood defence system.
 Easy to use and stackable in minutes, FloodSax® will provide peace of mind during flooding.
 The FloodSax® product absorbs up to 5.8 gallons of liquid in minutes!
 Once this sandless sandbag product is activated, you can either throw them away or repurpose them.
 Made with 97% biodegradable materials (all but sack stitching).
 This allows you to feel confident that your FloodSax® will break down, safely and relatively quickly, by biological means when thrown away or buried.* Another option is to use this product for drought irrigation or water conservation by cutting it open and pouring the contents into the planting soil.

 What are they made of?

 The FloodSax® nonwoven coverstock is made from polypropylene tissue, the back sheet is polypropylene film and the absorbent medium is wood pulp fluff and superabsorbent polymer (sodium polyacrylate cross-linked).

 Are they hazardous?

 The coverstock, back sheet and wood pulp is not considered to be hazardous under normal conditions.